Fifth Third Center (Cincinnati)

-Fifth Third Center is a skyscraper located in downtown Cincinnati, Ohio, in the U.S. state of Ohio on Fountain Square.
+Fifth Third Center is a skyscraper located in downtown Cincinnati, Ohio on Fountain Square.
 The building has 30 stories and rises to a height of 423 ft.
 It is currently the fifth-tallest building in Cincinnati.
-It was designed by Harrison & Abramovitz and completed in 1969.
+Designed by Harrison & Abramovitz and completed in 1969, it was the first international style building in Cincinnati and is the tallest structure on Fountain Square.
 The building serves as the corporate headquarters for Fifth Third Bank.

 On September 6, 2018, the building was the site of a mass shooting, in which four people were killed, including the suspect.
 Two others were also injured in the shooting.